-Where different contracting authorities are jointly conducting a procurement procedure, they should be jointly responsible for fulfilling their obligations under this Directive.
-However, where only parts of the procurement procedure are jointly conducted by the contracting authorities, joint responsibility should only apply to those parts of the procedure that have been carried out together.
+Where several contracting authorities are jointly conducting a procurement procedure, they should be jointly responsible for fulfilling their obligations under this Directive.
+However, where only parts of the procurement procedure are jointly conducted by the contracting authorities, joint responsibility should apply only to those parts of the procedure that have been carried out together.
 Each contracting authority should be solely responsible in respect of procedures or parts of procedures it conducts on its own, such as the awarding of a contract, the conclusion of a framework agreement, the operation of a dynamic purchasing system, the reopening of competition under a framework agreement or the determination of which of the economic operators party to a framework agreement shall perform a given task.

-- (25) Electronic means of communication are particularly well suited to support centralised purchasing practices and tools because of the possibility they offer to re-use and automatically process data and to minimise information and transaction costs.
+(72) Electronic means of communication are particularly well suited to supporting centralised purchasing practices and tools because of the possibility they offer to re-use and automatically process data and to minimise information and transaction costs.
 The use of such electronic means of communication should therefore, as a first step, be rendered compulsory for central purchasing bodies, while also facilitating converging practices across the Union.
-This should be followed by a general obligation to use electronic means of communication in all procurement procedures after a transition period of thirty months. - (26) Joint awarding of public contracts by contracting authorities from different Member States currently encounters specific legal difficulties concerning conflicts of national laws.
+This should be followed by a general obligation to use electronic means of communication in all procurement procedures after a transition period of 30 months.

+Joint awarding of public contracts by contracting authorities from different Member States (73)currently encounters specific legal difficulties concerning conflicts of national laws.
 Despite the fact that Directive 2004/18/EC implicitly allowed for cross-border joint public procurement, contracting authorities are still facing considerable legal and practical difficulties in purchasing from central purchasing bodies in other Member States or jointly awarding public contracts.
-In order to allow contracting authorities to derive maximum benefit from the potential of the internal market in terms of economies of scale and riskbenefit sharing, not least for innovative projects involving a greater amount of risk than reasonably bearable by a single contracting authority, these difficulties should be remedied.
-Therefore new rules on cross-border joint procurement should be established in order to facilitate cooperation between contracting authorities and enhancing the benefits from the internal market by creating cross-border business opportunities for suppliers and service providers.
-Those rules should determine the conditions for cross-border utilisation of central purchasing bodies and designate the applicable public procurement legislation, including the applicable legislation on remedies, in cases of cross-border joint procedures, complementing the conflict of law rules of Regulation (EC) No 593/2008 of the European Parliament and the Council of 17 June 2008 on the law applicable to contractual obligations (Rome I)16 In addition, contracting authorities from different Member States may set up joint legal bodies established under national or Union law.
-Specific rules should be established for such form of joint procurement.
+In order to allow contracting authorities to derive maximum benefit from the potential of the internal market in terms of economies of scale and risk-benefit sharing, not least for innovative projects involving a greater amount of risk than reasonably bearable by a single contracting authority, those difficulties should be remedied.
+Therefore new rules on cross-border joint procurement should be established in order to facilitate cooperation between contracting authorities and enhancing the benefits of the internal market by creating cross-border business opportunities for suppliers and service providers.
+Those rules should determine the conditions for cross-border utilisation of central purchasing bodies and designate the applicable public procurement legislation, including the applicable legislation on remedies, in cases of cross-border joint procedures, complementing the conflict of law rules of Regulation (EC) No 593/2008 of the European Parliament and the Council1.
+In addition, contracting authorities from different Member States should be able to set up joint entities established under national or Union law.
+Specific rules should be established for such forms of joint procurement.